Beyond-Diagonal RIS For Enhanced Secrecy and Sensing Gains in Secure ISAC Networks: An Optimization Framework: Optimization Framework and Algorithmic Solution Procedure

-\item \textbf{Iterative Gradient Descent:} Herein, a descent is performed from a given point $(\mathbf{X}_{m-1},\mathbf{D}^{(m-1)})$ over multiple steps to reach a minimum of $\mathcal{J}^{(m)}(.)$, i.e., $\mathbf{X}_{m}$.
-The gradient descent is performed iteratively according to the following steps: \begin{enumerate} \item When using the RCG, the gradient at the current iteration needs to be combined with previous step's search direction.
+\begin{enumerate} \item When using the RCG, the gradient at the current iteration needs to be combined with previous step's search direction.
 Thus, a transportation operation of the gradient at the current step needs to be performed before combining it with the current step's gradient, i.e.,